araobp/nlan/README.md

 - vHosts: netns-based virtual hosts
 - Router: Quagga configuration

+To be added:
+- Links: direct linking (VXLAN or internal)
+- Bridges: non-distributed virtual switch
+- :

 ##Target use cases

 Use case 1 has already been implemented, and use case 2 is being planned at the moment.